drjp81perso/rtspwatchdog/README.md

 # What does it do?

 Simple, from a list of configured sources, it checks, via [ffprobe](https://ffmpeg.org/ffprobe.html), if they are available.
-If so, gives you the opportunity to run a command (wget in the vanilla example) Same happens of the source becomes unavailable.
+If so, gives you the opportunity to run a command (wget in the [./vanilla.json](./vanilla.json) example) Same happens when the source becomes unavailable, a specific command is launched then.

-**NOTE:** While the source's state stays the same, no new commands are sent.
+**NOTE:** While the source's state/availability **stays the same**, no new commands are sent.
 # Getting started

-I have exposed different flavours of the images in my docker hub repo
+I have exposed different flavours of the images in my [**docker hub repo**](https://hub.docker.com/repository/docker/drjp81/camwatchdog)

-The default image/tag drjp81/camwatchdog:latest is the linux/arm64, linux/amd64 and linux/arm32 variants.
+The default image/tag drjp81/camwatchdog:latest a linux/arm64, linux/amd64 and linux/arm32 variant.

-Pull image into docker then execute
+Pull the image into docker then execute

 ```
 docker run -ti -d -v {yourvolumeforpersistentconfig}:/app/config --name watchdog drjp81/camwatchdog:latest
 ```
+AND/OR

+Run a modified version of the docker-compose.yml to suit your needs

 OR

-Run a modified version of the docker-compose.yml to suit your needs
+Build your own from source

 ## Option Linux
 You could just install powershell in linux and run the watch.ps1 file in a cron job.
+I have 3 public flavours (arm/arm64/amd64) of powershell core 7.2.5 in my docker repo: [**drjp81/powershell**](https://hub.docker.com/repository/docker/drjp81/powershell)

-## Configurations
+# Configurations
-The [./vanilla.json](./vanilla.json) file is a "vanilla" version of the required "config.json" file that holds your configuration.
+The [./vanilla.json](./vanilla.json) file is a "vanilla" version of the required "config.json" file that normally represents your configuration.

-The service looks in /app/config/ for the config.json, and if it doesn't exist, it copies the vanilla file to it (internally from /app/config/).
+The service looks in /app/config/ directory for the config file (config.json) , and if it doesn't exist, it is generated from the vanilla.json (internally from /app/config/).

-So if you prepared one of your own and would like to have a persistent config, use docker's volume mounting option to point to it. (/app/config/config.json)
+So if you prepared a config file of your own and would like it to persist, use Docker's volume mounting option to point to it. (/app/config/config.json)

 ## Configuration file example